acerbilab/relational-neural-processes/neuralprocesses/README.md

 with x in `(1, 10)` and m in `(rgnp, gnp, agnp, convgnp)`

 ## Customize your own comparison function
 Our repository provide an easy way to customize your own comparison function.

-You can define your own comparison function in `comparison_functions.py`, and then use it in `train.py` by specifying `--comparison-function=“your_comparison_function”`.
+To do that, you should first specify `--comparison-function=“custom”`, then write your own comparison function in your experiment setup file, you can find a template custom comparison function under `experiments/data/image.py`.

 ## Citation